Klinotes/notes-articles/Benefits.md

 - do acutely, called micro stress, healthy stress
 - heat is also a stressor
 - we have 3-10 times more cold receptors on the sking
+- activate stress system
+- getting sleepy if core tempeture decreases
+- not shivering as much over time
 -